couchbaselabs/small-travel-sample/README.md

 The documents are identified based on satisying the queries identified in `queries.py`.

+There is an alternate script, `generate_all.py` that is used to copy all the documents from the inventory scope into the small travel sample dataset.

 ## Approach

 - Define the list of queries that need to be satisfied by the documents to be exported.